 The Jazz War: Radio, Nazism and the Struggle for the Airwaves in World War II by Will Studdert (2017)

 In WWII, a fresh arsenal of instruments and tools, meaning weapons and other new means of warfare, was used for the first time.
-In this war, the airwaves was part of this modern arsenal.
+In this war, the airwaves were part of this modern arsenal.
 In detail, author Studdert takes a very close look at radio broadcasts, especially music programs playing jazz, that were used by all parties alike.
 There were particularly a lot of jazz music broadcasts from German stations in the war years.
 This is very interesting, actually it indicates one of the many phoney strategies of the German propaganda apparatus as jazz music in Germany at that time was officially termed a degenerate, “sick music” of “Jewish/Bolshevist nature.”
 It was formally banned from public performances, and activities such as the playing and distribution of American jazz records were extremely dangerous.
 Dance music, however, was considered inoffensive and was not banned.
 Numerous raids on parties, concerts, bars, and dance halls in German cities were conducted during wartime, and many jazz fans ended up in jail or the concentration camps.

 Notwithstanding the largely wrong definitions and blurred distinctions between jazz, swing music and popular dance music led to massive misunderstandings as the German audiences were concerned; even the BBC broadcasts, easily received in Germany, more often than not confused the slick and easy dance tunes played by white musicians with jazz or swing music.
-All in all, not just musical definitions and misinformation about a “banned” style were flourishing, but it led to situations in which German stations actually broadcast the latest American jazz, while the responsible personnel was under the impression to play (politically ‘harmless’) commercial dance tunes.
+All in all, not just musical definitions and misinformation about a “banned” style were flourishing, but it led to situations in which German stations actually broadcast the latest American jazz, while the responsible personnel was under the impression it was playing (politically ‘harmless’) commercial dance tunes.

 Even so, Nazi Propaganda very early discovered that this music drew listeners to the radios, particularly in England and in the US.
 And “the popularity of jazz with forces and civilian listeners on both sides ensured that it was an unavoidable aspect of wartime propaganda.”
 (As the usage of manipulative messages to psychologically and emotionally manipulate both armed forced and civilians in wartime actually is nothing but propaganda, no matter if it came from a German of a British radio station; propaganda thus was used on both sides).
 The volume covers all aspects of “psychological warfare” connected with jazz music over the airwaves at that time.

 Part of Stuudert’s strategy is to display the nature of the Nazis apparatus that created its own “jazz band,” namely “Charlie and his Orchestra,” a German English-language band that was funded by and under orders from Joseph Goebbels‘ Reichsministerium für Volksaufklärung und Propaganda.
-(All the same, the absurd and largely useless ban on jazz was uncontrollable, since both Germany troops as well as leading officers and politicians were actually very fond of American jazz and played it during their exclusive (and largely secret) private parties).
+(All the same, the absurd and largely useless ban on jazz was uncontrollable, since both German troops as well as leading officers and politicians were actually very fond of American jazz and played it during their exclusive (and largely secret) private parties).

 However, as during WWII the radio was used massively, jazz held a special status in being instrumental for German, British and American forces alike.
 The book “… seeks to reappraise and, in some cases, discuss for the first time several diverse aspects of ‘the jazz war’ – from semi-legal nocturnal jam sessions to subversive, clandestine radio stations, and to national broadcasting policies to governmental debates – in order to facilitate a clearer and more extensive understanding of jazz’s role in the conflict.”
 During the war, up to ten German stations could be picked up in England, where a mix of attractive entertainment music and concealed propaganda went right into English homes.

-In particular, a program hosted by “Lord Haw-Haw” was very popular, although British people knew this was a German program, but host William Joyce, a fascist Irish-American-turned-Nazi, made fun of the British government, discussed the advantages of a surrender to the Germans to save civilian lives, and read daily the names of new prisoners of war the German army just made.
+In particular, a program hosted by “Lord Haw-Haw” was very popular, although British people knew this was a German program, but host William Joyce, a fascist Irish-American-turned-Nazi, made fun of the British government, discussed the advantages of a surrender to the Germans to save civilian lives, and read daily the names of new prisoners of war the German army had just made.
 The BBC could not compete in the line of a good radio program at that time.
 Instead, it largely shut down services or broadcast (rather boring) organ concertos for hours.

 We learn about this and hundreds of other important details here.
 The book is subdivided into four chapters that presented the war from the early conflicts in 1939 until Germany’s defeat in 1945.